George-Spanos/GoogleMapsAssessnent/README.md

 # TRG Assessment

 The goal of this project is to implement a map overlay for Google Maps.
+From my understanding, I cannot optimize the performance within 3 days of work.
+I have little experience working with the Google Maps Javascript API, so instead of trying to pursue performance optimization up to the last minute, I decided to devote the last of three days on code quality.

 ## Specs